 And if, after all, the best album of Halifax's Josh Martinez and Oldominion co-founding member Sleep, was one of those they released together, as the Chicharones duo ?
 And if, finally, this pleasant and catchy When Pigs Fly, an enjoyable record full of energy, humor and melodies, was their best work, in addition to being the perfect example of a transnational indie rap collaboration?

-Despite Rob Sonic moving to Def Jux afterwards, Sonic Sum are still the unsung heroes of the Nuyorican Poets Café scene.
-With a certain taste for abstraction and experimentation, and also with its live instruments, The Sanity Annex, however, is one of the best testimonies of the futuristic and hallucinated rap poetry style, which had been one of the major trends in indie rap, around the year 2000.
+Though Rob Sonic will move to Def Jux shortly after, Sonic Sum will remain the unsung heroes of the Nuyorican Poets Café scene.
+With its abstraction and experimentalism, and also with its live instruments, The Sanity Annex, however, is a great illustration of the futuristic rap poetry style, which is all the rage on the hip-hop underground scene by the end of the 1990's.

 # 090. KOMADOSE - Beta One (2002)